Wizards of the Coast: 2000–2010

 In 2000, Wizards of the Coast introduced the Open Game License (OGL), which allowed the production of a wide range of unofficial commercial derivative works based on the mechanics of Dungeons and Dragons; it is credited with increasing the market share of d20 products and leading to a "boom in the RPG industry in the early 2000s".
 Chuck Huebner became president and CEO of Wizards of the Coast in June 2002.
 In 2003, the company employed 850 people.

 Throughout the early 2000s, WotC won multiple Origins Awards, including: 2001 Best Role-Playing Game Supplement (Forgotten Realms Campaign Setting) and the Best Game Related Novel (Clan War 7th Scroll: The Lion); 2002 Best Role-Playing Adventure (City of the Spider Queen); 2005 Collectible Card Game or Expansion of the Year (Ravnica: City of Guilds expansion for Magic: The Gathering) and Gamer's Choice Best Historical Game of the Year (Axis and Allies Collectible Miniatures Game), and the 2006 Miniature or Miniatures Line of the Year (Colossal Red Dragon).
 It also won the 2002 Gold Ennie Award for "Best Publisher" and the 2006 Silver Ennie Award for "Fan's Choice for Best Publisher".

-In 2002, Wizards of the Coast's periodicals department was spun off; WotC outsourced its magazines by licensing Dungeon, Dragon, Polyhedron, and Amazing Stories to Paizo Publishing.
+In 2002, Wizards of the Coast's periodicals department was spun off; WotC outsourced its magazines by licensing Dungeon, Dragon, Polyhedron, and Amazing Stories to former VP Lisa Stevens' Paizo Publishing.
 The license expired in September 2007 and WotC began publishing the magazines online.
 In 2003, WotC released Dungeons & Dragons miniatures; collectible, painted, plastic miniature games.
 In 2004, the company added a licensed Star Wars line.
 In April 2004, Loren Greenwood succeeded Huebner as the subsidiary's president.
-Also in 2004, Avalon Hill became a subsidiary of WotC.
+That same year, Avalon Hill became a subsidiary of WotC.

 In early 2006, WotC filed a lawsuit against Daron Rutter, who was the administrator of the website MTG Salvation.
 The lawsuit said Rutter publicly posted confidential prototypes of upcoming Magic: The Gathering card sets to the MTG Salvation forums, ten months before the cards were to be released.
 The lawsuit was settled out of court, according to Mark Rosewater.

 Greg Leeds succeeded Greenwood as president and CEO of WotC in March 2008.
 On June 6, 2008, Wizards released the fourth edition of Dungeons & Dragons, and began introducing fourth-edition online content in Dragon and Dungeon magazines.

 Throughout the 2000s, WotC released new editions of Magic: The Gathering.
 In 2009, WotC announced a new edition called Magic 2010, which coincided with the first major rules change to Magic since the Revised Edition was released in 1994.

 By 2008, the company employed over 300 people and went through a restructuring.
 On April 6, 2009, WotC suspended all sales of its products for the Dungeons & Dragons games in PDF format from places such as OneBookShelf, and its online storefronts RPGNow and DriveThruRPG.
 The company launched a lawsuit against eight people to prevent future copyright infringement of its books, including fourth-edition Dungeons & Dragons products that were sold through these places, and all older editions PDFs of the game.